valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 `refined` is among the more positive traits that make the writing more feminine, giving you a depiction of positive nobility.
 Usually you don't need the AI to be more racy, but `seductive` creates interesting dialogue for promiscuous female characters.

 #### Sexual restraint
 GPT-3 and especially the AID models seem to produce many characters that are all too willing to jump the bone.
-Blame humanity.
 Giving a character `horny` does exactly what you would expect.
 But if you're playing with all the safe mode features turned off it can be very hard to make the AI less horny, but some traits have been observed to reduce character's willingless to sleep around.

 Traits for this purpose include `stoic, aloof, rational, independent`.
-Prude and prudish never seem to work good enough for birb and his associates. `chaste` is another good one, fitting when combined with the knightly traits. `Asexual` is **not** a good one, it tokenizes as a|sexual.
+Prude and prudish never seem to work good enough for birb and his associates. `chaste` is another good one, fitting when combined with the knightly traits. `Asexual` is **not** a good one, it tokenizes as a|sexual. `vestal` works often and tends to make at least female characters very embarassed and avoidant of erotic things.
+Testing continues and none of these methods are perfect due to AID's training biases.

 #### Other useful traits
 include `timid, selfconscious, polite, friendly, arrogant, oblivious, dumb, dry, cynical, apathetic, wry, clever, witty, addicted`. `teasing, joking` are both good and even better when put together.
 There isn't much to say about mental keywords that have the intended and expected effect.